-Technology related problems (e.g., Patriot email, blackboard, access problem to the myUTTyler etc.) can often solved by calling the UT Tyler Information Technology Hotline (903) 565-5555 x2 or by emailing them at itsupport@patriots.uttyler.edu.
-In your email be sure to include:
+Technology-related problems (e.g., Patriot email, Canvas, access problem to the myUTTyler, etc.) can often solved by calling the UT Tyler Information Technology Hotline (903) 565-5555 x2 or by emailing them at itsupport@patriots.uttyler.edu.
+In your email, be sure to include:

-- The title an number of the course - The Blackboard page in the question - A description and message number for any error message that you receive - What were you doing at the time you got error message
+- The title and number of the course - The Canvas page in the question - A description and message number for any error message that you receive - What were you doing at the time you got the error message?